solidify/azure-devops-backup-tool-docs/troubleshooting.md

 # Troubleshooting guide

+## Point fo contact

+You can submit an error report by emailing us at <support.adobackup@solidify.dev>.

 ## Troubleshooting guidelines

 If the **Azure DevOps Backup Tool** fails to run properly, the problem can sometimes be remedied with some of the below steps: